Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Leadership and Governance

-Key elements of their governance structure include:
+Key governance elements include:

 Student Participation in Values